imran2w/imran2w.github.io/readme.md

 }
 ```

-I am a full-cycle developer specialising in mobile-first applications.
+I am a full-cycle software engineer specialising in mobile-first applications.
 With over 10 years of professional experience, I have shipped products from concept to store listing and care deeply about clean architecture, accessible UI, and performance.

 Beyond coding, I work across infrastructure and deployment: server setup, hosting management, MySQL-backed architecture, troubleshooting, and production optimization.